 ASHA presents personnel-to-population ratios; we do not determine ideal ratios for states and regions.
-However, "good" ratios vary by state and region and depend on many factors, such as population density, median age of the population, service needs, presence of support personnel, and other factors.
+However, "good" ratios vary by state and region and depend on many factors, such as population density, client/patient demographics, service needs, presence of support personnel, and other factors.

 Why are personnel-to-population ratios important?

 By knowing the personnel-to-population ratio for a state or region we can then compare that state or region to other states, regions, or the national average.
 This information can be used to (a) affect policy changes to ensure that all populations are adequately served, (b) determine trends, (c) offer information for individuals considering relocation, and (d) potentially foster growth of the professions within a given state or region.